openrocket/openrocket/docs/source/user_guide/advanced_rocket_design.rst

 flat, to the "parasheet" - a 'chute that can be formed from a flat piece of material (the typical model rocket kit contains a parasheet), to X-shaped parachutes, to 'chutes with spill-holes, to parafoils and Rogallo wings.
-You'll have to experiment with these chutes, and perhaps try and adjust the Drag coefficient to compensate for difference from *OpenRocket*'s ideal parachute.
+You'll have to experiment with these chutes, and perhaps try and adjust the Drag coefficient to compensate for difference from OpenRocket's ideal parachute.

-NAR requires 5 square cm of parachute area per gram of mass in contest models.
+:abbr:`NAR (National Association of Rocketry)` requires 5 cm :sup:`2` of parachute area per gram of mass in contest models.

 In 2022, Apogee released a "Gliding Parachute", which could be steered by remote control back to the launch pad (given enough altitude and favorable winds).
 OpenRocket cannot, at this writing, simulate the behavior of the Gliding Parachute.